Frequently Asked Questions (FAQs)

 The Comptroller’s office requires an individual’s Social Security number to

 - Report payments to the Internal Revenue Service

-See Texas Identification Number (TIN) for the legal cites on this requirement.
+See Texas Identification Number (TIN) for the legal citations on this requirement.

 State agencies and institutions of higher education are required to obtain TINs from their payees.
-See Security Recommendations for recommended payee number documentation.
+See Fraud Prevention Recommendations for recommended payee number documentation.

 Please see the Paying Agency Contact List.
 Press Control F to search for the agency name or number.

 Do not set up the correct number.
 Complete and submit a Payee Change Request form (74-157) (login required) PDF to request a:

 - Number change if the correct number has not been set up yet in TINS.
 Payment Services will change the incorrect number to the correct number.

 - Number merge if the correct number is already set up in TINS.
 Payment Services will merge the incorrect number with the correct number.